Leftn/khuxbot-api/README.md

 # khuxbot.com API Documentation
 API documentation for the most recent version of khuxbot

+For more information on returned data + a few more examples, visite the main docs (this will be more frequently updated) [khuxbot](https://www.khuxbot.com/api/docs)

 ## Version 2
 Version 1 of the API is depreciated and will no longer be supported/updated.